 Time races by and children grow up so fast.
 Yet it’s easy to let moments slip away, lose our patience and end up acting like drill sergeants with our kids.

 Let’s slow down and savor the little things.
 Count to 10, so we don’t lose our temper.
 Sit down on the floor and pay attention.
-If we let our kids set the pace in 2014, we just might discover more joy in the new year.
+If we let our kids set the pace in the New Year, we just might discover more joy.